 Insulin, glucagon, and glucose homeostasis.
 A. Fasting State—In healthy humans plasma glucose is maintained in a range from 4.4-5 mM, and fatty acids near 400 μM.
 In the absence of nutrient absorption from the GI tract, glucose is supplied primarily from the liver and fatty acids from adipose tissue.
 With fasting, plasma insulin levels are low, and plasma glucagon is elevated, contributing to increased hepatic glycogenolysis and gluconeogenesis; low insulin also releases adipocytes from inhibition, permitting increased lipogenesis.
 Most tissues oxidize primarily fatty acids during fasting, sparing glucose for use by the CNS.
 B. Prandial State—During feeding, nutrient absorption causes an increase in plasma glucose, resulting in release of incretins from the gut and neural stimuli that promote insulin secretion.
 Under the control of insulin, the liver, skeletal muscle, and adipose tissue actively take up glucose.
 Hepatic glucose production and lipolysis are inhibited, and total body glucose oxidation increases.
 The brain senses plasma glucose concentrations and provides regulatory inputs contributing to fuel homeostasis.
 The boldness of the arrows reflects relative intensity of action; a dashed line indicates little or no activity.

 In the fasting state (Figure 43–1A), the fuel demands of the body are met by the oxidation of fatty acids.
 The brain does not effectively use fatty acids to meet energy needs and in the fasting state requires glucose for normal function; glucose requirements are ~2 mg/kg/min in adult humans, largely to supply the central nervous system (CNS) with an energy source.
-Fasting glucose requirements are ...
+Fasting glucose requirements are primarily ...